 This module provides you with the foundational understandings of Gestalt therapy, and will be the first of 4 incremental modules that are required for successful completion of the Advanced Training.
 It explores the history and evolution of Gestalt therapy and the underlying philosophy and influences.
 This module emphasises the development of the therapist through a process of self-development and provides an introduction to group theory and practice.

-Body Focussed Gestalt Therapy
+Trauma Informed Gestalt Therapy

 All applicants are expected to fulfil the following occupational and personal requirements (below).

 Admission is open to all qualified candidates regardless of race, religion, ethnic or national origin, or sexual orientation.
 We particularly encourage and support ethnic, racial and life-style diversity in our faculty and students.

 Students need to demonstrate the capabilities listed below as a pre-requisite for beginning training as a Gestalt therapist/counsellor.